 The good news is that small daily habits can make a powerful difference.
 In this article, we explore what emotional overload in families looks like and practical microstrategies parents can use to support family mental health.

 Emotional overload happens when a person experiences more emotional stress, demands, or stimulation than they can comfortably manage.
+For families, it rarely comes from one single source.
+It builds gradually, layer by layer, until the accumulation exceeds the nervous system’s capacity to recover.

 For parents, emotional overload can come from many sources: